Master of Letters: Ireland

-The National University of Ireland offers MLitt degrees across the Human Sciences/Arts.
-Often students register initially for the MLitt programme before being 'promoted' to PhD studies.
-Different schools and institutes have different requirements for an MLitt.
-Generally a number of seminars in the relevant area need to be completed as well as the substantial dissertation researched and written over the period of 4 semesters (6 part-time).
+The National University of Ireland offers M.Litt. degrees across the Human Sciences/Arts.
+Often students register initially for the M.Litt. programme before being 'promoted' to PhD studies.
+Different schools and institutes have different requirements for an M.Litt. — generally a number of seminars in the relevant area need to be completed as well as the substantial dissertation researched and written over the period of 4 semesters (6 part-time).

 United Kingdom

-The Master of Letters degree is a postgraduate degree awarded by a few select British, predominantly within the ancient English and Scottish universities.
+The Master of Letters degree is a postgraduate degree awarded by a few select British universities, predominantly within the "ancient" English and Scottish traditions.

-England
+England and Wales

-Within the English University system MLitt degrees are not offered in all institutions, nor in all disciplines.
-An M.Litt. may be awarded as an alternative to the Master of Philosophy research degree and is usually placed higher in the hierarchy; starting with degrees such as the postgraduate Master of Arts (MA) and Master of Science (MSc), then Master of Philosophy, and finally Master of Letters.
+Within the English and Welsh university systems, M.Litt. degrees are not offered at every institution, nor in every discipline.
+An M.Litt. may be awarded as an alternative to the Master of Philosophy (M.Ph. / Ph.M.) research degree and is usually placed higher in the hierarchy; starting with degrees such as the postgraduate Master of Arts (M.A.) and Master of Science (M.Sc.), then Master of Philosophy, and finally Master of Letters.
 Note that this varies from the position in Scotland.
-Students attending English Universities may apply for an MLitt in the first instance; for others who have completed two years of a Doctorate (such as a PhD or DPhil) and who do not wish to, or cannot, continue with the final year(s), there is the option to write up their completed research so far and graduate with an MLitt degree.
+Students attending English universities do not apply for an M.Litt., rather, for those who have completed two years of a doctorate (such as a Ph.D.) and who do not wish to, or cannot, continue with the final year(s), the M.Litt. degree exists to compensate and reflect the research that candidate has conducted up to that point in time, the draft of which serves as their terminal thesis.

 Scotland

-The MLitt is awarded within Scottish Universities on its own merit on the basis of a one-year taught, or two-year research course of postgraduate study rather than as a sub-PhD compensatory alternative as in the English model.
-This designation also distinguishes postgraduate degrees from the award of the undergraduate degree of Master of Arts by the ancient universities of Scotland (St Andrews, Aberdeen, Glasgow, Edinburgh).
+The M.Litt. is awarded within most Scottish universities in reflection of the merit of having completed a one-year, non-research-focused postgraduate course, or a two-year, research-focused postgraduate course.
+In Scotland, M.Litt. degrees are not awareded as a sub-PhD compensatory alternative as is done in the English model.
+This designation also distinguishes postgraduate degrees from the award of the undergraduate degree of Master of Arts by the ancient universities of Scotland (St. Andrews, Aberdeen, Glasgow, Edinburgh).
 Postgraduate study for both taught and research degrees at this level may be undertaken on campus or by distance learning, depending on the university.
-For example, the University of the Highlands and Islands and the University of Aberdeen both offer full MLitt courses by distance learning.
+For example, the University of the Highlands and Islands and the University of Aberdeen both offer full M.Litt. courses taught through distance learning.

-The taught MLitt requires study of 90 ECTS credits, including a research-led dissertation (often 30 credits) usually of 15,000-18,000 words in length.
-The MLitt (Research) may be awarded to a student whose postgraduate course of special study and research represents a significant contribution to knowledge.
-The period of full-time study is two years and the thesis is normally 40,000–70,000 words.
-In all cases, the MLitt is usually awarded in Arts, Divinity, Fine Art, Humanities, or Social Sciences.
+The taught M.Litt. requires study of 90 ECTS credits, including a research-led dissertation (often 30 credits) usually of 15,000-18,000 words in length.
+The M.Litt.
+(Research) may be awarded to a student whose postgraduate course of special study and research represents a significant contribution to knowledge.
+The period of full-time study is two years and the thesis is normally 40,000–50,000 words — sometimes up to 70,000.
+In all cases, the M.Litt. is usually awarded in Arts, Divinity, Fine Art, Humanities, or Social Sciences.